Top Things to do on a Villa Holiday in Burgundy

 Visit the town of Cluny

-In the middle ages, burgundy was a monastic powerhouse of Europe.
-Cluny was once home to a great monastery.
-In 1100s was competed with the Vatican to be the most powerful in all of Christendom.
-Until the present St. Peters church was built in Rome, the church which stood here was the largest anywhere to be found.
+During the middle ages, burgundy was a monastic powerhouse of Europe.
+Cluny was once a well-known refuge for monks, In the 12th century AD, it was competing with the Vatican to be the most predominant in all of the Christian world.
+It is not surprising to know the earliest basilica was the world’s largest church up until the St. Peter’s Basilica construction began in Rome.

 Do not miss in Cluny: